 If traffic is down for your open houses, consider finding a new agent.
 A new agent may have different potential clients, a further reach, and a fresh perspective on how to market your apartment.

-Look for an agent with a record of selling apartments quickly and someone who knows your building and has sold apartments there in the past.
+Look for an agent with a history of selling apartments quickly and someone who knows your building and has sold there in the past.

 If you’re struggling to sell your apartment, go to the bathroom.
-We’re not trying to be gross, but there are two rooms that will sell your apartment: the bathroom and the kitchen.
+We’re not trying to be gross, but two rooms will sell your condo or co-op apartment: the bathroom and the kitchen.

 If your apartment isn’t selling, it’s likely one of those two rooms.
-If you have the funds, channeling them to a kitchen or bathroom renovation will help you get the biggest return on your investment and likely speed up the selling process when your apartment is back on the market.
+However, if you have the funds, channeling them to a kitchen or bathroom renovation will help you get the most significant return on your investment and likely speed up the selling process when your apartment is back on the market.

 For sellers who don’t have the funds to start a renovation, consider smaller fixes such as painting the kitchen cabinets white or replacing the cabinet hardware to spruce up the room.